 Roseworthy Campus of the University of Adelaide is an internationally renowned centre for excellence in dryland agriculture, natural resource management and animal production.

 Roseworthy is continuing its pioneering role with a strategic vision for the 21st century that focuses on combining and integrating resources with campus partners and rural industries to develop the campus as the hub of information transfer, communication, learning and new technologies for the rural community.

-Campus partners include Technical and Further Education (TAFE) SA, Primary Industries and Regions South Australia (PIRSA) and the South Australian Research and Development Institute (SARDI).
+Campus partners include Primary Industries and Regions South Australia (PIRSA) and the South Australian Research and Development Institute (SARDI).
 Roseworthy is also the location for collaborative centres such as the Pig and Poultry Production Institute (PPPI) which is part of Livestock Systems Alliance (LSA).

 See what Roseworthy Campus has to offer on the Campus Tours website.